 Over dry canola slightly when using heated air.
 As grain cools when moved into storage, moisture content tends to rebound slightly.
 Over drying compensates for this.
 A general rule is to over dry by 0.1% for every point the grain is dried.
 For example, if canola is at 14% moisture and your target is 9%, over dry by 0.5 percentage points to 8.5%.

 When returning warm, dried canola back to the bin, turn on the fans to cool it for safe storage.
 This could also allow for a bit more drying as drying can occur when cold air is introduced to a warm mass of grain.

-Ventilate the bin.
-Proper ventilation at the top of the bin to allow for escape of the warm moist air is very important, especially for large bins and especially when adding supplemental heat since the moisture removal rate is so much higher when heat is added.
+Make sure to have good ventilation at the top of the bin to allow warm, moist air to escape.
 Inadequate ventilation in the headspace will result in condensation on the top layers of grain.